desihub/imaginglss/docs/install.rst

 The package only declares the dependency for the data model.

 However, some basic packages need to be set up before using the data pipeline.
-We also need to notify imaginglss the location of files.
-These post installation steps are documented in this section.
+We also need to tell ImagingLSS the location of files.
+These post-installation steps are documented in the following section.

 Depencency
 ----------